-DEAR BRO.
-BLISS :- I have received a number of letters from almost every part of the country, almost all of them propounding the same questions, viz :-- What I thought of the experience we had in what was denominated the 7th month?
+DEAR Bro.
+Bliss:-I have received a number of letters from almost every part of the country, almost all of them propounding the same questions, viz:-What I thought of the experience we had in what was denominated the 7th month?
 And also-What was my opinion concerning the closing of the door of mercy, or probation for sinners?
 To save a multiplicity of letters, I thought best to answer these letters through the Herald, if you should think proper.

 1st, The experience of the seventh month.
-The sympathetic and simultaneous movement on the minds of almost all the Second Advent brethren, and on many others, preceding the tenth, the rapidity with which that sentiment was received, the general credence that was given to it, by nearly all of those who were looking for immediate redemption, the humbling effect it produced on the hearts and conduct of those who believed-in the abandonment of worldly objects.
+The sympathetic and simultaneous movement on the minds of almost all the Second Advent brethren, and on many others, preceding the tenth, the rapidity with which that sentiment was received, the general credence that was given to it, by nearly all of those who were looking for immediate redemption, the humbling effect it produced on the hearts and conduct of those who believed-in the abandonment of worldly objects. precious than gold, and shall we not stand in cases the total dedication of soul and this our last trial of our faith by patience. | body to God-the deep and anxious feeling graves open and the loved forms of our rela- tried.'

-of heart which many of us felt, all but the wicked shall do wickedly; and none marked its character.
-Then we expected of the wicked shall understand; but the wise every moment the heavens would open and shall understand.'
-It will readily be seen by reveal to us the dear Saviour, with all his this text that before the end, the people of shining hosts, and we should see the God must be 'purified, made white, and graves open and the loved forms of our rela- tried.'
 Now if probation goes on until the last tives rising from their dusty beds in immor-moment of time, how can those who are retal bloom, and eternal life; and we ourselves generated in this last moment, have their papass the sudden change from mortality to immortality, from time to eternity.
-Then, as we verily thought, we had bid adieu to this world of sin, of misery and wo, and expected to be ushered into the new heavens. and new earth wherein dwelleth righteousness.
+Then, as we verily thought, we had bid adieu to this world of sin, of misery and wo, and expected to be ushered into the new heavens and new earth wherein dwelleth righteousness.
 Oh blissful day!
 How solemn, yet how interesting.
 I hope to see another day like this, and realize what I then expected.
 It was a day long to be remembered, and I cannot account for it on any other principle, than to suppose God's benevolent hand and wisdom was in the movement.

-.
 I have a strong hope that this year willbring our glorious King, and that the scenes of the seventh month will be manifested to be the beginning of the sounding of the last trump.
-If I should prove to be correct in this calculation, then all our calculations, the 2300 days, the 7 times, the Jubilees, the 1335 days, wo trumpets, the vials, the tarrying time, the husbandman's time for patience, the signs, the trial of our faith and patience, the sanctifying influence of the seventh month, the extraordinary movements of God's providence at that time, the acts of the wicked, their scoffing, the mocking of nominal professors, all the visions failing, as the scoffers would say, would be literally accomplished, as every discerning mind will readily see.-But the wicked will not see or understand, and of course it will come upon them as a thief, and so every jot and tittle of God's word will be fulfilled.
+If I should prove to be correct in this calculation, then all our calculations, the 2300 days, the 7 times, the Jubilees, the 1335 days, wo trumpets, the vials, the tarrying time, the husbandman's time for patience, the signs, the trial of our faith and patience, the sanctifying influence of the seventh month, the extraordinary movements of God's providence at that time, the acts of the wicked, their scoffing, the mocking of nominal professors, all the visions failing, as the scoffers would say, would be literally accomplished, as every discerning mind will readily see .-But the wicked will not see or understand, and of course it will come upon them as a thief, and so every jot and tittle of God's word will be fulfilled.
 I believe, Lord help mine unbelief.
 Hold on brethren, I would not let go as long as we, have one cord to hold on by, or one promise to support us.
 If we faint would appear in.
-Rev. xxii, 11:---'He that not, we shall reap in due time.
+Rev. xxii, 11:-'He that not, we shall reap in due time.